The following article uses options that are available starting with the Professional edition and project type.

 The Files and Folders page offers a lot of predefined folders in which you can install files.
 The paths of these folders are explained in the Folder Paths article.
 However, when you need to install files into a custom location which is not present in the "Files and Folders" page, you need to define your custom path.

 You use a property-based folder.
-In order to use this type of folder you can follow these steps:
+To use this type of folder you can follow these steps:

 - Go to the Install Parameters page